apetkau/snvphyl-asm-ngs-2015/README.md

 ### Questions

 1. Do the 4 clinical isolates (ASM_26, ASM_31, ASM_49, and ASM_50) that are epidemiologically linked to eggs from state #2 match any of the environmental or food swabs collected at those facilities? **Yes.
-Three of the 4 clinical cases (ASM_49 + SRR2352233, ASM_50 + SRR2352234, ASM_26 + SRR2352210) are a match to state 2.
-One of the 4 cases (ASM_31 + SRR2352215) is an uncertain match to state 2.**
+Three of the 4 clinical cases (ASM_49 + SRR2352233, ASM_50 + SRR2352234, ASM_26 + SRR2352210) are a match to isolates from state 2.
+One of the 4 cases (ASM_31 + SRR2352215) is an uncertain match to isolates from state 2.**

 2. Do any of the remaining 19 clinical isolates match clinical isolates from question #1? **Yes, 14 of the 19 clinical isolates**.
 Do they match any of the food or environmental isolates? **Yes, 8 clinical isolates match food or environmental**.
 Are there additional clinical clusters?  **Possible (ASM_41 + SRR2352225, ASM_42 + SRR2352226), (ASM_44 + SRR2352228, ASM_45 + SRR2352229).
 Possible but less likely (ASM_41 + SRR2352225, ASM_44 + SRR2352228), (ASM_41 + SRR2352225, ASM_45 + SRR2352229).**